aws-actions/aws-codebuild-run-build/README.md

 ## AWS CodeBuild Run Build for GitHub Actions

-This action enables you to run an [AWS CodeBuild][codebuild] [Project][codebuild project] as a step in a GitHub Actions workflow job.
+This action enables you to run an [AWS CodeBuild][codebuild] [project][codebuild project] as a step in a GitHub Actions workflow job.

-We execute a Project build and collect the logs from that build, printing them in realtime.
+We execute a project build and collect the logs from that build, printing them in realtime.
 Our goal is for this to appear to the user no different than if the logic was being executed on the GitHub Actions job runner.